 gpg -d plan.tar.gpg | tar xvf -

-In this case, the password for the private key related to
+In this case, the password for the secret key related to

 email@example.com is requested, so it's an interactive process.
-Of course, you need that private key in you keyring.
+Of course, you need that secret key in you keyring.

 PGP / GNUPG (symmetric)